shahroudy/NTURGB-D/README.md

 ### How to access the datasets

 Please click [here](http://rose1.ntu.edu.sg/Datasets/actionRecognition.asp) for more information about obtaining the "NTU RGB+D" and "NTU RGB+D 120" datasets.
-(The "NTU RGB+D 120" is still under prepration, and it will be released soon.)
+##### The "NTU RGB+D 120" is still under prepration, and it will be available for downloading soon.

 ### Structures of the datasets